Amarillys/AppHome/README.md

 3.. start the commmand of cmd

+4.- you can search the word

-4.you can download the lastest release and the Dictionary on the Source Dictionary of http://nscripter.ys168.com
+Finally,you can download the lastest release and the Dictionary on the Source Dictionary of http://nscripter.ys168.com

 2015/07/03